Building Regulations

 The local authority has a general duty to enforce the Building Regulations in its area and will seek to do so by informal means wherever possible.

-Where an approved inspector is providing the Building Control Service, the responsibility for checking that the Building Regulations are complied with during the course of your building work will lie with that inspector.
+Where a registered building control approver is providing the Building Control Service, the responsibility for checking that the Building Regulations are complied with during the course of your building work will lie with that approver.
 They will usually do this by advising you.
-However, approved inspectors do not have enforcement powers.
+However, registered building control approvers do not have enforcement powers.
 Instead, the regulations provide that in a situation where they consider your building work does not comply with the Building Regulations they will not issue you with a final certificate and in addition will cancel the initial notice by notifying your local authority.
-If no other approved inspector takes on the work, the Building Control Service will automatically be taken on by your local authority.
+If no other registered building control approver takes on the work, the Building Control Service will automatically be taken on by your local authority.
 From this point on your local authority will also have enforcement powers to require you to alter your work, if they consider this necessary.

 If a person carrying out building work contravenes the Building Regulations, the local authority or another person may decide to take them to the magistrates' court where they could be fined up to £5000 for the contravention, and up to £50 for each day the contravention continues after conviction (section 35 of the Building Act 1984).
 This action will usually be taken against the builder or main contractor, and proceedings must be taken within two years from the completion of the work.
 Alternatively, or in addition, the local authority may serve an enforcement notice on the owner requiring them to alter or remove work which contravenes the regulations (section 36 of the 1984 Act).
 If the owner does not comply with the notice the local authority has the power to undertake the work itself and recover the costs of doing so from the owner.